bitifet/SmarkForm/docs/_component_types/type_trigger.md

 When the user interacts with an *action* component, its [context](#context) is resolved and the propper action method is called in it.

+#### Hot Keys

+Even though, if the *hotkey* option is defined for a given trigger, they can also be triggered by pressing `Ctrl` key + its configured *hotkeys*.

+Hot keys work when the focus is in their *context* so that hot keys can be reused in different contexts (or context levels).

+If the `Ctrl` key is pressed and hold, active hot keys will be revealed by setting *data-hotkey* attribute of their trigger buttons.
+SmakForm's sample CSS use that to reveal a small pop-up hint but you can use the way you prefer in your own CSS.

 ### Origin